 Just south of Filey you’ll find Flamborough, a top the white cliffs that tower over the Flamborough’s beaches.
 A perfect setting for nature lovers with bird watching.
 One of the largest and most accessible mainland nesting colony of the gannet; plus puffins, razorbills, guillemots and other seabirds.
 RSPB also offer Seabird Cruises which are a great way to get a closer look at some of these amazing birds.
 On the beaches you will find great places for rock pooling.

-A lighthouse was first built on the Flamborough Headland in 1669 but was never lit.
+Flamborough Lighthouse - is a lighthouse that was first built on the Flamborough Headland in 1669 but was never lit.
 The current lighthouse was built in 1806.
 Now a Grade II listed building, the oldest complete lighthouse structure in the UK and one of the oldest in the world.
 Ample parking, great spot to see seabirds.